.

 Allaahu akbar, Allaahu akbar, laa ilaaha ill-Allaah, Allaahu akbar, Allaahu akbar, wa lillaahi’l-hamd (Allah is the greatest, Allah is the greatest, there is no god but Allah, Allah is the greatest, Allah is the greatest, and to Allah belongs praise).

 During these ten days, thus, an earnest effort be made to seek forgiveness of one's past sins and misdeeds from Allah by extensively engaging in prayers.
-However, during these ten days one must also take a solemn pledge to stay aways from all sorts of sins, disobedience of Allah's commandments and a firm resolve to be good Muslim and help those who need our help.
+However, during these ten days one must also take a solemn pledge to stay away from all sorts of sins, disobedience of Allah's commandments and a firm resolve to be good Muslim and help those who need our help.

 Photo | References: | 1 | 2 | 3 | 4 | 5